sql-machine-learning/elasticdl/doc/elastic_sync_sgd.md

     # model id.
 The meaning of a task is "to update the specified model with
     # the given data segment".
     task, err = master.GetTask()
+    if err == NO_MORE_TASK:
+        break    # Training completed.
     if err != NULL:
         continue # Retry to get task.

-    # If the worker doesn't have the model to be updated, it downloads the
-    # model from the master.
-    if task.model_version != model_version:
-        model_params, model_version, err = master.GetModel(task.model_version)
-        if err != NULL:
-            # Tell the master that the task is not completed, so the master
-            # could move the task from the doing queue back to the todo queue.
-            master.ReportResult(task, FAILED)
-            continue
+    task_status = SUCCEED
+    for minibatch in read_data(task):
+        accepted = False
+        report_count = 0
+        while not accepted:
             try:
-        data = local_data(task.data_segment)
+                # If the current model_version on the worker is older than the model
+                # on the master, this call updates model_version and
+                # model_params; otherwise, it leaves these two variables unchanged.
+                master.UpdateModelIfOutOfDate(&model_version, &model_params)
                 cost = module.forward(data, model_params)
                 gradients = module.backward(cost, model_params)
             except:
-        master.ReportResult(task, FAILED)
-        continue
+                task_status = FAILED
+                break
             else:
+                # If the reported gradients are not accepted by the master due to old model_version,
+                # try the minibatch again with the updated model in the next while loop.
+                # Fail the task if the minibatch report count exceeds a predefined threshold.
-        master.ReportResult(task, gradients)
+                accepted = master.ReportGradients(model_version, gradients)
+                if not accepted:
+                    report_count += 1
+                    if report_count == PREDEFINED_MAX_REPORT_COUNT:
+                        task_status = FAILED
+                        break
+        if task_status == FAILED:
+            break
+    master.ReportTask(task, task_status)

 #------- master.py -------#